Why Use Shop Vac Instead Of Vacuum Cleaner

 How To Use A Shop Vac Correctly?

-A shop vac is best used in accordance with the manufacturer’s instructions.
+It’s best to use a shop vac in accordance with the manufacturer’s instructions.
 It is ideally for heavy-duty, debris-laden environments.
 If you’re just looking for an extremely strong, durable dry vacuum cleaner then consider a commercial vacuum which is precisely that.

 It is important to give the handle a good slap on a regular basis so that debris comes loose and drops into the canister.
 If you don’t do this then the suction power can become lessened.
 If your shop vac has a filter and you’re using it for a lot of dry vacuuming, then you must clean it by blowing it with compressed air at low pressure, to prevent mold from forming and other clogging reducing your machine’s suction power.
 Try knocking the filter against the ‘bucket’ (canister) whenever you empty debris from it.